adbar/htmldate/README.rst

         -h, --help     show this help message and exit -v, --verbose  increase output verbosity
-        -s, --safe     safe mode: markup search only
+        -s, --safe     safe mode: markup search only -i INPUTFILE, --inputfile INPUTFILE
+                       name of input file for batch processing

+The batch mode ``-i`` is similar to ``wget -i``, it takes one URL per line as input and returns one result per line in tab-separated format.

 Within Python